-Launched key programmatic and community investments, including:
+Continued implementation of key programmatic and community investments, including:

-- A new division of Pediatric Care Coordination encompassing our existing family serving programs out of pediatric health settings, including Help Me Grow's developmental screening, outreach, referral, and navigation and the DULCE's model health, resource, and legal supports. - A strategic parent partnership program focused on supporting Black mothers and birthing people and on investing in community-based strategies to disrupt inequities and disparities in birth outcomes with a focus on lactation supports for Black birthing people.
+- A new division of Pediatric Care Coordination encompassing our existing family serving programs out of pediatric health settings, including Help Me Grow's developmental screening, outreach, referral, and navigation and the DULCE's model health, resource, and legal supports. - A strategic parent partnership program focused on supporting Black mothers and birthing people and on investing in community-based strategies to disrupt inequities and disparities in birth outcomes with a focus on lactation supports for Black birthing people. - A new Prenatal Black Fathers Group (PBFG) pilot program, launched in April 2025, which aims to support and prepare Black Fathers in becoming the dads they want to be.